lth-go/supermaven-nvim/README.md

     cterm = 244,
   },
-  log_level = "info", -- set to "off" to disable logging completely disable_inline_completion = false, -- disables inline completion for use with cmp disable_keymaps = false, -- disables built in keymaps for more manual control condition = function()
+  log_level = "info", -- set to "off" to disable logging completely disable_keymaps = false, -- disables built in keymaps for more manual control condition = function()
     return false